-- Lease term is 5 years with the right to extend for another 5 years; - The Company assumed responsibility for the plant as of January 29, 2016; - Plant will be exclusively operated by the Company's Mexican subsidiary, Minera Oro Silver; - The Company will pay a monthly lease payment of MXP 136,000; - Grace period of 6 months to allow time for plant refurbishing; - Power and water are available for plant operations; - Plant capacity is 500 tonnes per day with possibility to expand; - Permitted tailings facilities has a current capacity for approximately 1 million tonnes; - Certain plant refurbishment costs will be reimbursed to the Company by lease payment offsets; and - The Company will reserve up to 100 tonnes per day for toll mining of ore produced by local small miners.
+- Lease term was 5 years with the right to extend for another 5 years; - The Company assumed responsibility for the plant as of January 29, 2016; - Plant shall be exclusively operated by the Company's Mexican subsidiary, Minera Oro Silver; - The Company shall pay a monthly lease payment of MXP 136,000; - Grace period of 6 months to allow time for plant refurbishing; - Power and water were available for plant operations; - Plant capacity was 500 tonnes per day with possibility to expand; - Permitted tailings facilities had a current capacity for approximately 1 million tonnes; - Certain plant refurbishment costs shall be reimbursed to the Company by lease payment offsets; and - The Company shall reserve up to 100 tonnes per day for toll mining of ore produced by local small miners.

-In March 2016, the Company entered into an indicative term sheet for up to \$10 million in debt financing by way of a gold prepaid facility to develop the El Compas gold-silver project subject to a 60 day due diligence period.
+In March 2016, the Company entered into an indicative term sheet for up to \$10 million in debt financing by way of a gold prepaid facility to develop the El Compas gold-silver project subject to a 60 day due diligence period which did not advance due to the subsequent sale of the project.